If you click on My Anger Tree you can see a larger version.

 I’ve been facilitating a book discussion group for many years and, at their insistence, one Friday in the early 1990s I spent the hour going through my anger material.
 About six weeks after giving the anger presentation Vicki mentioned to the group that she had used the Anger Tree to help her change how she reacted to her mother’s visits.

 Each year Vicki’s mother would drive to our small community and spend a week with her.
 Yet, over the years, Vicki had grown to dread her mother’s annual visits.
 It seemed that her mother knew how to push almost every hot button she had.
-This year, for a week prior to her mother’s arrival, Vicki would get up an extra fifteen minutes early each morning, sit on the end of her bed and rehearse the new way she was going to respond to her mother’s button pushing.
+This year, for a week prior to her mother’s arrival, Vicki would get up an extra fifteen minutes early each morning, sit on the end of her bed and rehearsed the new way she was going to respond to her mother’s button pushing.

 You see, Vicki had thought through the right side of the Anger Tree and analyzed her reactions to her mother during their visits.
 She knew her mother was always going to be her mother and wanted to enjoy their time together.
-With a little soul searching and lots of mental practice, Vicki spent that fifteen minutes each day rehearing her new behavior.
+With a little soul searching and lots of mental practice, Vicki spent that fifteen minutes each day rehearsing her new behavior.

 When her mother arrived, Vicki was ready.
 The two got along like never before.
 They ended up both having a wonderful visit and when her mother arrived back at her home she called Vicki and expressed as much, suggesting they not wait a full year before getting together again.
 Vicki thanked me for the new material and told the book group that the Anger Tree had worked for her and it would probably work for them too.